Takashiidobe/notes/src/papers/algorithms/sorting-networks-and-their-applications.md

 ---
-title: Odd-even Merge
-date created: Friday, May 12th 2023, 5:07:55 pm
-date modified: Tuesday, November 12th 2024, 8:31:21 pm
+title: Sorting Networks and Their Applications date created: Friday, May 12th 2023, 5:07:55 pm date modified: Saturday, December 7th 2024, 8:34:27 pm
 ---

+# Sorting Networks and Their Applications

 This paper introduces two ways of executing merge sort in parallel, in a time complexity of (log N), odd-even merge and Bitonic merge.

-# Odd-even Merge

 Odd even merge sort involves merging two sorted lists into one sorted list.
 It does the following: